 Rubén has attended music festivals such as Music@Menlo, the Perlman Music Program, the Aspen Music Festival and School, the Meadowmount School of Music, and the New York String Orchestra Seminar.

 Community engagement and education are important components in Rubén’s activities.
-He has participated in programs with Street Symphony, Da Camera Houston’s Young Artist Program, the Sphinx Organization, the Cleveland School of the Arts, the Cleveland Institute of Music, the Shepherd School of Music, Music@Menlo, and the Perlman Music Program.
+He has participated in programs with Street Symphony, the Sphinx Organization, the Cleveland School of the Arts, the Cleveland Institute of Music, the Shepherd School of Music, Music@Menlo, and the Perlman Music Program.
 Rubén has taught master classes at the North Carolina School of the Arts, the Longy School of Music of Bard College, and was teaching assistant of Jan Mark Sloman, Patricia McCarty, and Kathryn Lucktenberg at the Meadowmount School of Music.

-Rubén is currently pursuing a Professional Studies Certificate at the Manhattan School of Music as a student of Mark Steinberg.
-Rubén earned a master’s degree at the Shepherd School of Music at Rice University as a student of Paul Kantor, and a bachelor’s degree at the Cleveland Institute of Music as a student of Jaime Laredo.
+Rubén is currently a Fellow at Ensemble Connect through Carnegie Hall.
+Rubén earned a PS at the Manhattan School of Music as a student of Mark Steinberg, a MM at the Shepherd School of Music at Rice University as a student of Paul Kantor, and a BM at the Cleveland Institute of Music as a student of Jaime Laredo.
 Rubén’s previous education was centered at the Emil Friedman Conservatory and School in Caracas, where he studied with Iván Pérez Núñez.
 Rubén is a Kun Shoulder Rest Featured Artist.